 Under the direction of the BC Provincial Health Officer (PHO) and with support of Vancouver Coastal Health, we have welcomed back faculty, staff and students to our campuses, to join the many who have been working on campus throughout the pandemic.
-Together we will bring vibrancy to our campus, as we see the increased resumption of in-person teaching, learning, and research activity this fall.
 Many of our staff and faculty have spent over a year working remotely and being advised, and at times required, to reduce contact with others.
-In alignment with BC's Restart plan, and with the health and safety of the UBC community as our first priority, we are taking a phased approach to facilitate a return to in-person teaching, learning, research and other on-campus activities
+In alignment with BC's Restart plan, and with the health and safety of the UBC community as our first priority, we are taking a phased approach to facilitate the safe delivery of in-person teaching, learning, research and other on-campus activities.

-We recognize faculty and staff may have concerns on different aspects of returning to campus, and on SARS-CoV-2, the virus that causes COVID-19, and its variants.
+We recognize faculty and staff may have concerns on different aspects of returning to campus, on COVID-19, and its variants.
 The university continues to monitor the course of the pandemic and we are working closely with public health officials and will adjust our approach as required.

 This resource has been developed to help Managers and Supervisors, as well as anyone with managerial responsibility, have a safe and consistent approach to the delivery of in-person activities on the Vancouver campus.
 It aims to provide you with information and resources that you can access to better support your faculty and staff as we prepare to return.
 This electronic guide will be regularly updated as new information becomes available.
-Check back often.
-(Last revised: Oct.
-1, 2021)
+(Last revised: Jan.
+13, 2022)